Jimbly/dcexjam2025/README.md

   * if I am the only player, execute a tick before allowing the action

 **TODO**
-* xp and level up
 * "floor level"
   * apply it when calculating player resistances
   * don't allow using abilities beyond it
+  * show floor level and # monsters alive on HUD?
 * respawn / defeat mechanic
+* damage buff on higher level monsters attacking us; decrease on us attacking them
+  * give more max HP on levelup as well - need to add higher level monsters and figure that out
-* reward for floor mechanic
+* reward for floor mechanic?
-* shops
+* shops / merging
 * player creation / renaming

 Assets to replace